 4. The Real Real

-The Real Real is an online luxury consignment site that will evaluate your fine jewelry and sell it for a determined price.
-It is an online portal of gently used, designer furniture, rugs, clothes, and much more.
+The Real Real is an online luxury consignment site that evaluates your jewelry and sells it for a determined price.
+They’re known for designer jewelry and high end stuff.

 To send your item to The Real Real, you can schedule a pickup, ship, or drop off your jewelry.